-The Master of Advanced Studies Degree in Marine Biodiversity and Conservation is a unique program of study that equips professionals with the knowledge they need to improve conservation of marine biodiversity in the world's most diverse and threatened eco-regions.
-It is focused on development of local capacity and science-based management tools.
+The Master of Advanced Studies degree in Marine Biodiversity and Conservation is a unique program of study that equips students with the knowledge and skills they need to be effective and enduring leaders in the field of marine conservation.

-- A 12-month intensive master program for professionals interested in marine conservation careers.
+A 12-month intensive master's program for professionals interested in marine conservation careers.

 Opportunity to network with world-renowned marine conservation professionals, faculty, and government scientists from UC San Diego and NOAA with diverse areas of expertise, and NGOs with actual projects located throughout the world.

 The MAS MBC Capstone Symposium will be held June 12 at the Scripps Seaside Forum.
 Schedule of speakers will be announced in May.